 - Press both strips away from the zipper teeth so the strips are now wrong sides together.

-NOTE: With many of our zipper installations, we edge stitch along the zipper teeth to keep the layers flat.
-With this clever installation, the layers need to remain independent, so the pressing step is important.
+NOTE: With many of our zipper installations, we edgestitch along the zipper teeth to keep the layers flat.
+But with this clever installation, the layers need to remain independent, so the pressing step is important.
 Get your layers as flat as smooth as possible.

 - Repeat to sandwich the remaining free edge of the zipper with the two remaining strips.